mitmedialab/ajl.ai/README.md

 This will open the secrets file in your default editor.
 Secret data is managed by Ansible Vault.
 All secrets are stored in `ansible/vars/secrets.yml`.

-If you are just getting started on the project, this is the first command you should run.
-You'll need to add yourself as a user in the secrets file, submit a PR, and ask someone who already has access to run a provision on any server you wish to have deployment access to.

 ### npm run provision:[production|staging|vagrant]
 This will prepare a target machine with all system dependencies needed to run Image Annotator and grant collaborators access to run deployments.
 You will be prompted for both a Vault password and a SUDO password during this task.
-You will have configured your sudo password at the beginning of the project when you added yourself as a user to the secrets file.
+You will have configured your sudo password at the beginning of the project when you added yourself to `ansible/vars/users.yml`.

 ### npm run deploy:[production|staging|vagrant] -- -e commit=master
 This will clone your desired commit to the target machine, install all node dependencies, compile the site with webpack, apply any outstanding migrations to the database and restart the API server.

 ### npm run database-restore:[production|staging|vagrant]
 The database residing on the production server is backed up to S3 hourly.